Calinski-Harabasz criterion clustering evaluation object

 Clustering algorithm used to cluster the input data, stored

-Name of the criterion used for clustering evaluation, stored as a valid criterion name string.
+Name of the criterion used for clustering evaluation, stored as a valid criterion name.

 Criterion values corresponding to each proposed number of clusters

-Distance measure used for clustering data, stored as a valid distance measure name string.
+Distance measure used for clustering data, stored as a valid distance measure name.

 List of the number of proposed clusters for which to compute criterion values, stored as a vector of positive integer values.